What is a Go-to-Market Strategy? GTM Plan Template + Examples

 Lastly, in the channel model, an outside agency or partner sells your product for you.
 This is hard to build, as the people can be difficult to recruit and educate on the benefits of your product.
 They are also often less motivated to sell than your own sales team would be.

 You can mix and match these strategies based on industry or customer size (i.e., number of licenses or seats).
-For startups, it’s healthy to scale over time rather than investing in an expensive sales team too early.
+For startups, it’s healthy to scale over time rather than invest in an expensive sales team too early.

 Free Product Go-to-Market Kit